 How can I find a medical professional to shadow?

 Many clubs and organizations on campus facilitate these experiences for students.
 Another route would be to ask your family physician, family dentist or the pharmacist where you obtain prescriptions.
 You can also reach out to local area clinics and hospitals.
 Talk to them and ask their advice.
 Be willing to volunteer; do not expect a paying job.

 How do I become a volunteer at a hospital?

 Contact the volunteer department of the hospital at which you'd like to volunteer.

-Visit your career page for test information and resources.
+Visit your career page for specific test information and resources.

-What is a very good score on the MCAT, DAT, PCAT, OAT, and GRE?
+What is a very good score on the MCAT, DAT, PCAT, OAT, GRE, and PA-CAT?

 Scores on these required admissions exams should be significantly above the national average: